National Lotteries in Italy

 • Winnings are paid via bank transfer or through an ADM-affiliated lottery office for retail purchases.

-• Identity verification is required before payment is processed — have your ID and ticket/proof of purchase ready.
+• Identity verification is required before payment is processed.
+Have your ID and ticket or proof of purchase ready.

 Tips for Playing Italian Lotteries Smartly